ibm-cloud-docs/openwhisk/logs.md

 </tr>
 <tr>
 <td><code>annotations</code></td>
 <td>Annotations on this action.
-For a list of possible activation annotations, see the [annotations reference topic](/docs/openwhisk?topic=openwhisk-annotations#annotations_activation).</td>
+For a list of possible activation annotations, see the <a href="/docs/openwhisk?topic=openwhisk-annotations#annotations_activation">annotations reference topic</a>.</td>
 </tr>
 <tr>
 <td><code>publish</code></td>